-Night Out in the Parks 2021 Call for Proposals
+2022 Night Out in the Parks CALL FOR PROPOSALS

 1. What Is Night Out in the Parks (NOITP)?

-Night Out in the Parks brings neighbors together to laugh, dance, sing, and engage, activating parks with robust cultural events.
-Since its inception in 2013, NOITP has provided thousands of hours of safe, diverse, and unique arts programming where artists and audiences can connect and celebrate Chicago’s rich cultural tapestry in neighborhood parks.
+Celebrating 10 years, Night Out in the Parks brings neighbors together to laugh, dance, sing, and engage, activating parks with robust cultural events.
+Since its inception, NOITP has provided thousands of hours of safe, diverse, and unique arts programming where artists and audiences can connect and celebrate Chicago’s rich cultural tapestry in neighborhood parks.

-With the support of a generous grant from the Chicago Department of Cultural Affairs and Special Events (DCASE) as well as support from additional local funders, NOITP produces over 2,000 free cultural events annually to patrons in over 250 parks, in all 77 community areas and 50 wards of Chicago.
-Over 1,500 local artists are partnering with parks to create rich, diverse experiences while building and bonding with their communities.
+With the support of a generous grant from the Chicago Department of Cultural Affairs and Special Events (DCASE), NOITP produces hundreds of free cultural events annually to patrons in parks citywide, in all 77 community areas of Chicago.
+Over 100 local artists and organizations are partnering with parks each year to create rich, diverse experiences while building and bonding with their communities.

-Through multiple disciplines: theater, music, movies, dance, site-specific work, nature programs, and community festivals, the Chicago Park District brings high caliber performances and world-class cultural events into our parks.
+Through multiple disciplines: theater, music, movies, dance, site-specific work, nature programs, culinary arts, literary arts, and community festivals, the Chicago Park District presents high caliber performances and world class cultural events in our parks.

 Night Out in the Parks draws upon the expertise of community members and park staff, as well as arts programmers and cultural producers to curate work that reflects the lives and experiences of Chicago’s citizens.
 Collectively we strive to curate a season of partnerships that enhance quality of life across Chicago by amplifying artistic and cultural vibrancy in every neighborhood.
 Our programs aim to support artists, facilitate community-based partnerships and programs, cultivate civic engagement, and ensure equity in access to the arts for all Chicagoans.

 2. What Are the Goals of Night Out in the Parks?